 Carolien is professor by special appointent in social and emotional development at Leiden University, Developmental Psychology.
 She is also hononary professor at UCL, University of London, UK.
 Carolien is affiliated with the NSDSK, the Dutch Foundation for the Deaf and Hard of Hearing Child in Amsterdam, who installed her chair at Leiden University (2010).
 Carolien is the PI in the research programme of the Emotional Development lab, which also involves collaborations with other labs outside Leiden University.
 She is also part of the Leiden Centre of Data Science (LCDS), a network of researchers who use new methods and technologies for analysing large amounts of data.

 "Emotional development takes place within a social context.
 Not only the emotional expression, but also the emotional experience is shaped by a socialization process."

-Neeltje is doing research on the social emotional development of children with a Specific Language Impairment, in close collaboration with Pontem and the NSDSK.
-Afther having studied Sign Linguïstics and Pedagogical Sciences, she worked as a family counselor for children who are deaf or hard of hearing.
-She is interested in the way the communication of a child with his of her surroundings, influences the emotional and social growth.
+Neeltje is a PhD student who is interested in the social-emotional development of children with a Specific Language Impairment.
+She is conducting her research in close collaboration with Kentalis and the NSDSK.
+Afther having studied Sign Linguistics and Pedagogical Sciences, Neeltje worked as a family counselor for children who are deaf or hard of hearing.
+She is interested in the way the communication of a child with his of her surroundings influences emotional and social growth.